Social Media Advantages and Disadvantages Essay

 Advantages of Social Media

 Firstly, citizen journalism plays a significant role in creating social awareness and shaping public opinion.
 Citizen journalism means collecting, generating, and publishing information on social networking sites like Facebook, Instagram, WhatsApp, etc. Social media allow citizen journalists to spread information quickly compared to traditional media.
 A study shows that around 45% of Americans consume news and information from social media platforms.
-For example, citizen journalists play a crucial role in the covid-19 pandemic by sharing the coronavirus death toll on Facebook daily.
+For example, citizen journalists play a crucial role in sharing social awareness content on Facebook daily.

 Secondly, social media platforms have become the most convenient networking sites for emergency communication.
 The disaster management authority utilizes social media pages to conduct agency-to-community communication.
 Social media can spread any news quickly among many people in the community.
-For example, in 2020, WHO, UN, UNESCO, and UNICEF disseminated updated information regarding the COVID-19 pandemic on social media pages.
+For example, according to CNN, A Russian court has placed Forbes journalist Sergey Mingazov under house arrest after he was detained for allegedly spreading fake news on Telegram channel about the Russian armed forces.
 Mass media utilize social media sites to promote programs and content through media convergence.
 Social media sites are undoubtedly effective tools for quick communication in emergency periods.

 Finally, educators, students, and academicians currently utilize social networking sites to conduct virtual classes.
-During the COVID-19 pandemic, many educational institutes conducted and regulated online courses through virtual meeting minutes, including Google Meet, Zoom meetings, and WhatsApp.
+Nowadays, many educational institutes conduct and regulate online courses through virtual meeting minutes, including Google Meet, Zoom meetings, and WhatsApp.
 As a result, students organize virtual meetings to complete group discussions and submit online meeting minutes.
-A study shows that social media enhance students’ communication skills; therefore, they perform better than average students who are inactive on social networking platforms.
+A study shows that social media enhances students' communication skills; therefore, they perform better than average students who are inactive on social networking platforms.
 So, it is another crucial benefit of social media in conducting a virtual education system.

 Conclusion